bmegha98/30-Days-of-Code/README.md

 7. Given an array,A , of N integers, print A's elements in reverse order as a single line of space-separated numbers.
 9. Write a factorial function that takes a positive integer,N  as a parameter and prints the result of N! ( factorial).
 10. Given a base-10 integer,n , convert it to binary (base-2).
 Then find and print the base-10 integer denoting the maximum number of consecutive 1's in n's binary representation.
+12. You are given two classes, Person and Student, where Person is the base class and Student is the derived class.
+Completed code for Person and a declaration for Student are provided for you in the editor.
+Observe that Student inherits all the properties of Person.
+Complete the Student class by writing the following:
+*  A Student class constructor, which has  parameters:
+A string,firstName .
+A string,lastName .
+An integer,id .
+An integer array (or vector) of test scores, scores.
+* A char calculate() method that calculates a Student object's average and returns the grade character representative of their          calculated average.
 17. Write a Calculator class with a single method: int power(int,int).
 The power method takes two integers, n and p, as parameters and returns the integer result of n^p.
 If either  or  is negative, then the method must throw an exception with the message: n and p should be non-negative.
 18. A palindrome is a word, phrase, number, or other sequence of characters which reads the same backwards and forwards.
 Can you determine if a given string,s , is a palindrome?
 19. The AdvancedArithmetic interface and the method declaration for the abstract divisorSum(n) method are provided for you in the